 Wearing the right shoes will definitely help.
 And if you suffer from back pain, sore knees or misaligned hips, start with your footwear.

 Recently my feet have been kind of ‘grumbling’ at me a bit.
-They’ve been sore, aching and tired so I decided it was time to give them a bit of pampering.
-Enter the homemade foot soak!
+They’ve been aching and tired so I decided it was time to give them a bit of pampering.
+Letting my sore feet soak for a while at the end of the day has been a godsend.
+Doing this only a couple of times a week has made a BIG difference and my feet are no longer grumbling.

-Below is a guide on how to do a homemade foot soak your feet will thank you for.
+Below is a guide on how to do a homemade foot soak for tired aching feet.
+It is pretty flexible so I encourage you to experiment and come up with what works for you.

 Things You’ll Need for Your Homemade Foot Soak